HD 168625: Physical characteristics

 Assuming a distance of 2.2 kiloparsecs, the star would be 220,000 times brighter than the Sun, having a surface temperature of 12,000 K. At that distance it can be calculated to be losing mass through a fierce stellar wind at roughly 1.46×10^-6 solar masses per year however this is to be muted somewhat as work realized in 2012 from the VLT reveal a binary star system – a companion exists around 4.5 magnitudes fainter than the primary.

+In 1977, Christiaan Sterken announced that HD 168625 is a variable star.
+It was given its variable star designation, V4030 Sagittarii, in 1979.

 Nebula

 The most notable characteristic of HD 168625 is the presence of a nebula surrounding it that was discovered in 1994 and that has been studied with the help of several instruments and observatories and telescopes that include among others the Hubble Space Telescope and the VLT.

-Said studies show that HD 168625 is actually surrounded by two nebulae: an inner one that has an elliptical shape and a very complex structure that includes arcs and filaments, and a much larger outer one discovered with the help of the Spitzer Space Telescope that has a bipolar shape and that looks like a clone of the one surrounding Sanduleak -69° 202, the progenitor of the supernova 1987A in the Large Magellanic Cloud.
-This suggests Sanduleak −69° 202 was also a luminous blue variable as well as the possibility of HD 168625 exploding as a Type II supernova in the near future.
+Said studies show that HD 168625 is actually surrounded by two nebulae: an inner one that has an elliptical shape and a very complex structure that includes arcs and filaments, and a much larger outer one discovered with the help of the Spitzer Space Telescope that has a bipolar shape and that looks like a clone of the one surrounding Sanduleak −69°202, the progenitor of the supernova 1987A in the Large Magellanic Cloud.
+This suggests Sanduleak −69°202 was also a luminous blue variable as well as the possibility of HD 168625 exploding as a Type II supernova in the near future.